wazuh/wazuh-documentation/source/getting-started/use-cases/regulatory-compliance.rst

 The :doc:`Vulnerability Detector </user-manual/capabilities/vulnerability-detection/how-it-works>` module runs scans when enabled on startup or periodically as defined.
 You can view the vulnerability scan results on the Wazuh dashboard which includes the time and date of the scan, vulnerable applications, and packages on the monitored endpoint.
 You can find more information on how :doc:`Wazuh helps organizations meet the NIST 800-53 standard </compliance/nist/index>`.

 .. thumbnail:: /images/getting-started/use-cases/regulatory-compliance/vulnerabilities-module-inventory.png
-   :title: Vulnerability Detection module inventory
+   :title: Vulnerability Detector module inventory
-   :alt: Vulnerability Detection module inventory
+   :alt: Vulnerability Detector module inventory
    :align: center
    :width: 80%